 What is Clobetasone Butyrate?

 Clobetasone Butyrate is a moderately potent form of corticosteroid.
-Topical steroids are used alongside various other treatments, including moisturizers, to treat inflammatory conditions that affect the skin, such as dermatitis and eczema.
-When a topical steroid is used, it can help to calm various skin problems, including itching and redness.
+Topical steroids are used alongside various other treatments, including moisturisers, to treat inflammatory conditions such as dermatitis and eczema that make the skin itch and cause redness.

-Clobetasone Butyrate can relieve the symptoms of a flare up of skin conditions by reducing itching, inflammation and redness.
+Clobetasone Butyrate can relieve the symptoms of a flare-up of skin conditions by reducing itching, inflammation and redness.
 Although this medication will not cure the condition or prevent it from happening again, it will ensure that you have some relief from the symptoms.
-Although less potent substances are often prescribed for children, it may be possible to have a small amount of this medication prescribed for a child by a specialist.
+Although less potent itchy skin creams are often prescribed for children, it may be possible to have a small amount of this medication prescribed for a child by a specialist.

 Clobetasone Butyrate ointment addresses the skin inflammation that happens when the irritation of your skin causes substances to be released that cause the blood vessels to widen and the irritated area to become swollen and itchy.
 Clobetasone Butyrate acts within the skin cells to stop the release of inflammatory substances.
 This reduces the itching and swelling caused by various skin issues.